odoo/documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/receipts_delivery_two_steps.rst

 --------------------

 In the :menuselection:`Sales` application, create a new quote by clicking :guilabel:`Create`.
-Select (or create) a :guilabel:`Customer`, add a storable :guilabel:`Product` to the order lines, and then click :guilabel:`Confirm`.
+Select or create a :guilabel:`Customer`, add a storable :guilabel:`Product` to the order lines, and then click :guilabel:`Confirm`.

-After confirming the ::abbr:`SO (Sales Order)`, a :guilabel:`Receipt` smart button will appear in the top-right corner of the :abbr:`PO (Sales Order)` form — click it to reveal the associated receipt.
+After confirming the :abbr:`SO (Sales Order)`, a :guilabel:`Delivery` smart button will appear in the top-right corner of the :abbr:`SO (Sales Order)` form.
+Click it to reveal the associated delivery forms.

 .. image:: receipts_delivery_two_steps/two-step-sales-quote.png
    :align: center